 Excursions in wonderful localities are being arranged

-Half-day visits to Trulli di Alberobello (September 14) and to Polignano (September 15) are free of charge both for delegates and for companions. included in the conference fee.
+Half-day visits to Trulli di Alberobello (October 5) and to Polignano (October 6) are free of charge both for delegates and for companions.

 THE TRULLI TOWN – UNESCO WORLD HERITAGE SITE

 TOUR BY BUS.
 DISTANCE: 23 KM – Cost: Complimentary